Infiltration and inflow

-Infiltration/Inflow (I/I) causes dilution in sanitary sewers.
-Dilution of sewage decreases the efficiency of treatment, and may cause sewage volumes to exceed design capacity.
+Infiltration and inflow (I/I or I&I) is the process of groundwater, or water from sources other than domestic wastewater, entering sanitary sewers.
+I/I causes dilution in sanitary sewers, which decreases the efficiency of treatment, and may cause sewage volumes to exceed design capacity.
 Although inflow is technically different from infiltration, it may be difficult to determine which is causing dilution problems in inaccessible sewers.
-The United States Environmental Protection Agency defines the term infiltration/inflow as combined contributions from both.
+The United States Environmental Protection Agency considers infiltration and inflow to be combined contributions from both.

 Background

 Early combined sewers used surface runoff to dilute waste from toilets and carry it away from urban areas into natural waterways.
 Sewage treatment can remove some pollutants from toilet waste, but treatment of diluted flow from combined sewers produces larger volumes of treated sewage with similar pollutant concentrations.
 Modern sanitary sewers are designed to transport domestic and industrial wastewater directly to treatment facilities without dilution.

 Infiltration

 Groundwater entering sanitary sewers through defective pipe joints and broken pipes is called infiltration.
 Pipes may leak because of careless installation; they may also be damaged after installation by differential ground movement, heavy vehicle traffic on roadways above the sewer, careless construction practices in nearby trenches, or degradation of the sewer pipe materials.
 In general, volume of leakage will increase over time.
 Damaged and broken sewer cleanouts are a major cause of infiltration into municipal sewer systems.

 Infiltration will occur where local groundwater elevation is higher than the sewer pipe.
 Gravel bedding materials in sewer pipe trenches act as a French drain.
 Groundwater flows parallel to the sewer until it reaches the area of damaged pipe.
 In areas of low groundwater, sewage may exfiltrate into groundwater from a leaking sewer.